-This feature is supported on Day-0 Operation (.i.e. updating the elk setup_data attributes and do fresh installation of Insight 4.4.2)
+This feature is supported on Day-0 Operation (.i.e. updating the elk setup\data attributes and do fresh installation of Insight 4.4.2)

-If the existing Insight pod has been upgraded to 4.4.2; this feature will be available as Day-1 operation (.i.e. updating the elk setup_data attributes and do a reconfigure)
+If the existing Insight pod has been upgraded to 4.4.2; this feature will be available as Day-1 operation (.i.e. updating the elk setup\data attributes and do a reconfigure)

-'''

-insight-4.4.2#./insight/insight_runner.py --reconfigure -f /root/insight-4.4.2/openstack-configs
+insight-4.4.2#./insight/insight\runner.py --reconfigure -f /root/insight-4.4.2/openstack-configs /insight\setup\data.yaml from 'monthly' to 'weekly')

-/insight_setup_data.yaml

-'''